 Bios of Guest Editors

-Michael Christofi is a Senior Research Fellow in marketing and management at the Institute for the Future, School of Business at the University of Nicosia.
-Previously, he worked as a product development practitioner for several years.
-His research spans across the fields of consumer well-being, social marketing and corporate social responsibility, consumer health, strategic marketing, marketing innovation, technological innovation, and consumer behaviour.
-Michael has published over 25 articles in premier publication outlets, such as British Journal of Management, International Marketing Review, International Business Review, Journal of Business Research, and Technological Forecasting & Social Change, among others.
+Michael Christofi is a Lecturer in Innovation and Entrepreneurship at the School of Management and Economics at Cyprus University of Technology.
+His research spans across the fields of corporate social responsibility, well-being, strategic and entrepreneurial marketing, innovation, strategic agility and organizational ambidexterity.
+His research work has been published in premier publication outlets, such as in British Journal of Management, Journal of World Business, Journal of Business Research, Technological Forecasting & Social Change, International Business Review, and International Marketing Review, among others.
 He has authored several book chapters and won various awards for his research work and academic service.
-Dr. Christofi has served and serves as a Guest-editor for fifteen special issues at leading journals such as International Marketing Review, Technological Forecasting & Social Change, Journal of Business Research, Journal of Small Business Management, Journal of Social Entrepreneurship, and Journal of Hospitality and Tourism Research, among others.
+Dr. Christofi has also served and serves as a guest editor for 17 special issues at leading journals such as Technovation, British Journal of Management, Journal of Business Research, Technological Forecasting & Social Change, and International Marketing Review, among others.

 Danae Manika is a Professor of Marketing & Business Education at Brunel Business School, Brunel University London, UK.
 Her research focuses on health and environmental behaviour change and takes an information processing approach, which identifies, classifies and examines cognitive and affective factors that influence individuals’/consumers’/employees’ decisions and choices after exposure to campaigns/messages/interventions; and translate knowledge acquisition to behaviour change/formation.
 The campaigns/messages/interventions often examined involve digital components and technology-based consumer behaviours (e.g., adoption and usage of technology-based solutions).
 She has a track record of high quality publications in journals, such as Psychology & Marketing, Journal of Health Communication, Journal of Business Ethics, Journal of Marketing Management, International Journal of Advertising, Journal of Marketing Communications, Technological Forecasting and Social Change, Computers in Human Behavior, Information Technology & People, and Tourism Management, amongst others.
 Her research has been supported by external funding bodies such as Cancer Research UK, Engineering and Physical Sciences Research Council and Research England.
 She is an Associate Editor in the Journal of Marketing Management, and serves on the Editorial Review Board of Business & Society and on the Editorial Advisory Board of Technological Forecasting & Social Change; while she has experience as a guest editor for special issues in Technological Forecasting & Social Change; and the Journal of Business Research, amongst others.